All About Troy Museum

 Ticket Office Summer / Winter Closing Hours – Summer Period: 16:30 – Winter Period: 17:30.

-The museum is open every day of the week and entrance fee is 50 Turkish Lira.
+The museum is open every day of the week and the entrance fee is 27 Euros.
+This fee includes Troy Ancient City and the Troy Museum.

 Tour Guide to Troy Museum